ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/querying/Basics.dotnet.markdown

 * `SingleOrDefaultAsync`

 {INFO: Async API}
-The querying API the same like the rest of RavenFS client methods exposes only asynchronous methods that ma.
+The querying API the same like the rest of RavenFS client methods exposes only asynchronous methods.
 {INFO/}

 {SAFE: Default page size}